AungMyoKyaw/tmuxinator-yml-gen/README.md

 # tmuxinator-yml-gen

-> tmuxinator yaml file generator
+> **Tmuxinator YAML file generator**

 ## Use Case

-- imagine your work need to check on 10+ project and switching across project
+- If your work requires you to check on 10+ projects and switch between them frequently.
-- tired of creating tmuxinator yaml for 10+ project folder
+- Tired of manually creating Tmuxinator YAML files for multiple project folders?
-- here is my way of creating tmuxinator yaml
-- may be u are using better solution</br>
-- i hope it may help u ❄️
+- Here’s a simple way to generate Tmuxinator YAML files automatically.
+- You might already have a better solution, but I hope this helps you ❄️

 <img src="./assets/demo.gif" align="center" alt="tmuxinator-yml-gen" width="100%"/>

-## Install
+## Installation

 ```shell
 npm install -g tmuxinator-yml-gen